Get exclusive member benefits & effect social change. Join Today

 Abnormal test results may indicate a serious medical condition, such as kidney disease, diabetes, or lung disease.

-A high BUN level may indicate kidney diseases, such as glomerulonephritis or kidney failure.
+A high BUN level may indicate kidney disease, such as glomerulonephritis or kidney failure.
 Other possible causes include congestive heart failure or hypovolemic shock.
-A low BUN level may point to liver problems, insufficient protein in your diet, or drinking too much water.
+Steroids can increase your BUN, as can bleeding.
+A low BUN level may point to liver problems or insufficient protein in your diet.

-A high creatinine level may also indicate kidney problems, muscles diseases, or preeclampsia.
-A low creatinine level may be due to myasthenia gravis or muscular dystrophy.
+A high creatinine level may also indicate kidney problems, muscle disease, or preeclampsia.
+A low creatinine level may be due to muscular dystrophy or myasthenia gravis, a rare disorder.

-High serum sodium may be due to various hormonal diseases, such as diabetes insipidus or Cushing syndrome.
-It may also mean too much sodium in the diet, excessive sweating, or the use of certain diuretics.
+High serum sodium may be due to various hormonal diseases, such as diabetes insipidus or Cushing’s syndrome.
 A lower-than-normal sodium level may also be due to hormonal abnormalities, such as Addison’s disease or SIADH (syndrome of inappropriate hormone secretion).
-Low sodium may also be due to dehydration, vomiting, and certain kinds of heart failure.
+Low sodium may also be due to dehydration, vomiting, and heart, liver, or kidney failure.

 High serum potassium is often an indication of kidney disease.
 Potassium is very important for muscle function.
-High potassium levels can decrease heart muscle activity.
+High potassium levels can cause problems with the electrical activity of the heart.
 Low serum potassium may be due to the use of diuretic medications or certain hormonal problems.
 Low levels can cause an irregular heartbeat.

 High chloride levels may indicate metabolic acidosis, where the kidneys are not removing enough acid from the body.
 Low chloride levels may be due to Addison’s disease, congestive heart failure, or dehydration.
 Metabolic alkalosis and a number of other abnormalities affect chloride levels as well.